Christmas Markets of Vienna, Budapest & Prague 11 days / Special Event Tours

 Look up—this capital’s skyline is its true calling card

-On this morning’s guided sightseeing tour, discover why Prague is known as the City of One Hundred Spires.
-The pinnacles of the city’s churches and palaces create one of Europe’s most majestic skylines.
-Visit the spectacular Castle of Hradcany, from which Charles IV governed the Holy Roman Empire and Vaclav Havel restored democracy.
-Later, admire the soaring Gothic vaults of St. Vitus’ Cathedral.
+On this morning’s guided sightseeing tour, discover why Prague is known as the City of One Hundred Spires—the pinnacles of the city’s churches and palaces create one of Europe’s most majestic skylines.
+Visit the spectacular Prague Castle from which Charles IV governed the Holy Roman Empire and Vaclav Havel restored democracy.
+Later, admire the soaring Gothic vaults of St. Vitus Cathedral.
 During your free time this afternoon, you may choose to wander through the medieval lanes of the Old Town.
 Discover Wenceslas Square, Prague’s cosmopolitan heart, or cross elegant Charles Bridge and enjoy breathtaking views of the city.
-Alternatively, join our optional tour of Prague’s Jewish Quarter and Europe’s oldest synagogue.
+Alternatively, join our optional walking tour of Prague’s Jewish Quarter that features a visit to Europe’s oldest synagogue.

 Walking Tour of Prague's Jewish Quarter $79* pp